Rules 24MX ALESTREM2023-01-05T12:01:48+01:00

 Article 6.
 Withdrawals

-Withdrawals must be communicated to the WTT via an online form.
-If the withdrawal is notified before 25 NOVEMBER 2022, the fees will be reimbursed, after deduction of 50€ for administration costs.
-If the withdrawal is notified after 25 NOVEMBER 2022, the entry fee will not be refunded.
-Only withdrawals for serious medical reasons can be refunded until 20 December 2022, after deduction of 50€ for administration costs.
-After 20 December, no entry will be refunded for any reason.
-Entries are nominative, they cannot be exchanged or modified without the approval of the Moto-Club Welcome TT.
+Withdrawals must be notified to the WTT using an online form.
+If the withdrawal is notified before 25 NOVEMBER 2023, the entry fee will be refunded, after deduction of €50 for administration costs.
+If notice of withdrawal is received after 25 NOVEMBER 2023, the entry fee will not be refunded.
+Only withdrawals for serious medical reasons may give rise to a refund until 20 December 2023, after deduction of €50 for administration costs.
+After 20 December, no entry will be reimbursed for any reason whatsoever.
+Entries are nominative and cannot be exchanged or modified without the agreement of the Moto-Club Welcome TT.

 Article 7.
 Motorbikes